BrotherKayman/BrotherKayman/README.md

 🚀 Currently, I'm diving deeper into frontend frameworks like React.js and enhancing my SQL skills to build even more powerful and dynamic web applications.

 💬 Let's chat about frontend development, UI/UX design, SQL queries, or anything tech-related!
-Feel free to connect with me on [LinkedIn](https://linkedin.com/in/kagisomotlhaoleng) or [Twitter](https://twitter.com/brotherkayman).
+Feel free to connect with me on [LinkedIn](https://linkedin.com/in/kagisocreative).

 🌐 Check out my portfolio website [here](https://brotherkayman.tech) to see some of my frontend projects in action!